Gas up and surprise your S.O. on a romantic date night at any of these hidden restaurants.

 A list of Philippine native delicacies as I travel the country.

 Walking around Vigan is very pleasing to the eyes, its streets boast intricate architecture, plus so much history.
 Yet, one’s curiosity isn’t the only thing that’s filled while in Vigan city, also your stomach!
-I’ve dedicated this post for your tummy needs while in Vigan!
+With its diverse cultural heritage, its food scene is equally charming to satisfy every foodie.

 I found myself walking along C.P.
 Garcia Avenue in Quezon City one afternoon, looking for a place that no one knows just yet.